developer-onizuka/ConfusionMatrix/README.md

 If you get this value close to 100%, FN should be reduced.
 If the fraud detection does not work well, then it goes through your bank account and defraud your property.
 So, False Negative should be 0 as possible as you can do. <br>
 Recall can be calculated with **sklearn.metrics.recall_score()** in scikit-learn.

-# 4. Which index should you use ?
+# 4. Which metric should you use ?
 I believe it depends on on the purpose of each model. <br>
 # Cases Presision is prefered
 For example, low quality mail filtering algorithm might put the non-spam mail on the spam mail box.
 I mean it is the case of False Negative.
 It is acceptable and you can improve it through some engineerings.
 But what do you think of if non-spam mail has gone to the spam mail box?
 This is very serious case and it is not torelate.
 So we should take care of False Positive case rather than False Negative and FP should be small as possible as you can.